beeper/bridge-manager/README.md

 4. Now you can configure and run the bridge by following the bridge's own documentation.

-Note that the homeserver URL may change if the node your hungryserv is running on dies.
+Note that the homeserver URL may change if you're moved to a different cluster.
 In general, that shouldn't happen, but it's not impossible.

-If you want to get the registration again later, you can use `get` instead of `register`.
+If you want to get the registration again later, you can add the `--get` flag.
 Just re-running `register` is allowed too, but you need to provide the address again if you do that (which also means if you want to change the address, just re-run register with the new address).

-You can use `--json` with `register` and `get` to get the whole response as JSON instead of registration YAML and pretty-printed extra details.
+You can use `--json` with `register` to get the whole response as JSON instead of registration YAML and pretty-printed extra details.
 This may be useful if you want to automate fetching the homeserver URL.

-If you don't want a self-hosted bridge anymore, you can delete it using `bbctl bridge delete <name>`.
+If you don't want a self-hosted bridge anymore, you can delete it using `bbctl delete <name>`.
 Deleting a bridge will permanently erase all traces of it from the Beeper servers (e.g. any rooms and ghost users it created).